ryym/dio/README.md

 Dio is a gem which allows you to do Dependency Injection (DI) in Ruby.
 This is mainly made for use with Rails.

-## Motivation

-- I want to separate logics from Rails controllers.
-- I don't want to instantiate a logic class in controllers.
-  It makes it a bit cumbersome to use mocks in a test.
-- In many cases I want to use a class rather than mixin modules because:
-    - Mixin pollutes name space of an includer class.
-    - It is difficult to declare a private method in mixin module that can't be seen even from an includer class.
-    - A class allows us to initialize it with some dependencies it needs.

-Dependency injection allows us to separate instantiation of dependencies from a class depending on them.

 ## Installation

 ```bash